Rick Scott recently vetoed legislation that would have created a presumption of equal

 of marriage until the date of filing of an action for dissolution of marriage.

-following a marriage of moderate duration if such an award is appropriate
+of moderate duration if such an award is appropriate based upon clear

-based upon clear and convincing evidence after consideration of the factors
+and convincing evidence after consideration of the factors set forth above,

-set forth above, or following a marriage of short duration if there are
+or following a marriage of short duration if there are written findings

 With respect to the amount of alimony awarded, the amount may not leave

 the payor with significantly less net income than the net income of the

 recipient unless there are written findings of exceptional circumstances.